 Brain foods :

-It is essential to account for brain health with the progressive development along with helping with coping up with stress and exams, Hence adding these nutrient rich foods would be beneficial.
+It is essential to account for brain health with the progressive development along with helping with coping up with stress and exams, Hence adding these nutrient-rich foods would be beneficial according to nutritional experts.

-Vit B12 : is involved in the function of every cell in then body.
-Is an important nutrient in the functioning of the brain.
+Vit B12: is involved in the function of every cell in the body.
+Is it an important nutrient in the functioning of the brain?
 Sources are animal foods like meat, fish, eggs.
 As per the nutritional expert, Vitamin B12 helps combat memory loss and fatigue.

-A good level of Vitamin D also known as the sunshine vitamin help in keeping the brain function in check.
+A good level of Vitamin D also known as the sunshine vitamin helps in keeping the brain function in check.
 It is important to check its levels every six months and boost its levels with foods and supplements.
-Sources are egg yolk, salmon and sardines
+Sources are egg yolk, salmon, and sardines

-Vitamin E is a fat soluble antioxidant which is very important in the protection of brain and peripheral nerve cells.
-Sources are : whole grains, green leafy vegetables, nuts, apples, carrots, tomatoes, avocados.
+Vitamin E is a fat-soluble antioxidant that is very important in the protection of the brain and peripheral nerve cells.
+Sources are whole grains, green leafy vegetables, nuts, apples, carrots, tomatoes, avocados.

-Omega 3 fatty acids DHA ( most abundant fatty acid in the brain ) is imperative for proper functioning of the brain.
+Omega 3 fatty acids DHA (the most abundant fatty acid in the brain ) is imperative for the proper functioning of the brain.
 Fatty fish including salmon and sardines are beneficial according to the nutritional guide shared by nutritional expert.

-Avocados : contain the monounsaturated fats that help improve cognitive function, both memory and concentration.
+Avocados: contain monounsaturated fats that help improve cognitive function, both memory, and concentration.

-Blueberries : high antioxidant helps protecting the brain from degeneration and stress.
+Blueberries: high antioxidant helps protect the brain from degeneration and stress.

-Eggs : rich in choline is one of the most fundamental neurotransmitters.
+Eggs: rich in choline are one of the most fundamental neurotransmitters.

-70% of your immune syetem lies in your gut.
-Hence it would be a good idea to honor this organ and treat it with utmost love and care for it to be at its best!
-Can add probiotics in the form of fermented foods such as kefir, sauerkraut and home made yogurt.
-Can also add a good amount of prebiotics, that help with the growth of beneficial bacteria such as fruits, veggies, quinoa and amaranth to name a few.
+70% of your immune system lies in your gut.
+Hence it would be a good idea to honor this organ and treat it with utmost love and care for gut health to be at its best!
+Can add probiotics in the form of fermented foods such as kefir, sauerkraut, and homemade yogurt.
+Can also add a good amount of prebiotics, that help with the growth of beneficial bacteria such as fruits, veggies, quinoa, and amaranth to name a few.